Searching for the best WordPress page/theme builder for your site?

 - Blocks – these are templates for specific page sections.
 You can put them together like Legos to create your design.

 Just as with adding new content elements, you can find all of the templates and blocks in the Visual Composer Hub.
-Once you download them to your site, you can insert them with just a few clicks:
+Additionally, you can see full-screen previews for some of the most popular Visual Composer templates before adding them to your website here.
+And, once you download them to your site, you can insert them with just a few clicks:

 As for the quality of the templates, that’s obviously subjective.
 But the ones that I checked out look great.
 Here’s an example of a landing page template: